Otzel/example-package_Leon_Kruse/README.md

-# Sassy Env Wrapper
+# DM Control Terrain Utilities

-This package provides a minimal wrapper for Gymnasium-style environments.
+This package provides helpers for modifying terrains in DeepMind Control Suite environments.
-Whenever `step()` is called, the wrapper prints a short message before forwarding the call to the original environment.
-It is primarily intended to show how to publish a tiny package that wraps an environment.
+It includes a wrapper for scaling existing height fields and a helper to patch domains with procedural terrain.

 ## Installation